cfpb/design-system/docs/pages/reference-for-custom-elements.md

           <cfpb-button href="#" full-on-mobile>This is a button link</cfpb-button>
           <cfpb-button disabled>This is a disabled button link</cfpb-button>
           <cfpb-button href="#" style-as-link>This is a button styled as a link</cfpb-button>
-          <cfpb-button href="#" style-as-link iconright="download">This is a button styled as a link with an icon</cfpb-button>
+          <cfpb-button href="#" style-as-link icon-right="download">This is a button styled as a link with an icon</cfpb-button>
       - variation_is_deprecated: false
         variation_name: File upload
         variation_description: >-